jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 3. The running *rootfs* will be the fallback if the upgrade fails.
 4. The running *rootfs* is **read-only**.
 5. The *boot* partition is **read-only**.
-6. The *eMMC* has already been partitioned appropriately with some initial install scripts.
+6. The *eMMC* has already been partitioned appropriately with some initial install scripts run from an SD card boot.
 7. The upgrade is allowed to modify files on a fourth partition of the *eMMC*.
 8. There is temporary space available on some writable partition of the *eMMC* for the compressed tarball.
+9. Require only the [BusyBox][busybox] *Ash* shell and some basic disk utilities, no *Bash*, *Perl* or *Python*.
-9. No modifications to standard *u-boot*.
+10. No modifications to standard *u-boot*.

 If possible I would like to stay with an unmodified mainstream u-boot.